andrewcmyers/lwon/README.md

 LightWeight Object Notation

 LWON is a notation for representing structured data.
-LWON is intended to be even lighter-weight than JSON.
+LWON is intended to feel lighter-weight than JSON.
 Parsing LWON is harder than parsing JSON, but the intention is to make the data easier to read and maintain by hand, without special tools.

-Goals:
+It is particularly handy as a syntax for configuration files.

+*Goals:*

 - Self-descriptive without an external schema.

 - Supports strings, dictionaries, and multidimensional arrays

 - Mostly backward compatible with CSV and JSON

 - Mostly looks like JSON, but with less syntactic overhead:

-    - key names do not need quoting
+    - key names do not need quoting.
-    - single-line string values ("short strings") do not need quoting
+    - single-line string values ("short strings") do not need quoting.
-    - multi-line string values ("long strings") allowed without special escaping
+    - multi-line string values ("long strings") are allowed without special escaping.
-    - multidimensional arrays supported directly
+    - multidimensional arrays are supported directly.

 ## Syntax

-* `{` introduces a dictionary, which is a sequence of key/value pairs, where keys are string values.
+* `{` introduces a dictionary, which is a sequence of key-value pairs, where keys are string values.
 Keys may be repeated.
 Keys may be separated from values by a colon (`:`).
 Key/value pairs may optionally be separated by commas, but note that commas are not a natural delimiter for short strings.

 * `[` introduces an array.
 Elements are delimited by commas.
 Elements may be quoted to escape commas, with same rules as string values.
 Arrays are multidimensional, as described below.

 * `"` introduces an (explicit, long) string value.
 The string extends until the closing unescaped `"`, and may contain multiple lines.
-    Leading whitespace on each line is ignored up to the column of the first non-whitespace character on any previous line.
-    Closing whitespace on the first line is ignored, if there is no non-whitespace text following the `"`.
-    Escape sequences are supported, including `"\ "` to denote a literal space character.
-A backslash `\` at the end of the line means to ignore the newline.
-    A newline is interpreted as the standard newline sequence on the current machine.

 * Other non-reserved non-whitespace characters introduce implicit "short strings" that extend until the next natural delimiter.
-Trailing whitespace up to the delimiter is removed.
+Trailing whitespace up to the delimiter is removed, as is leading whitespace.
+Unquoted numbers and booleans are treated as short strings.

 ### Comments

 A comment line is one whose first non-whitespace character is a number sign (`#`).
 Any such line is ignored completely.
 There are no inline comments: a line with a comment cannot include any object data.
+The character # is otherwise treated as an ordinary character.
+It may also be escaped in strings (`\#`).

+### Strings

+Leading whitespace in long strings is handled in a better way than in most formats.
+The leading whitespace on each line is ignored up to the column of the first non-whitespace character on any previous line, so long strings can remain indented in a visually attractive way.

+Closing whitespace on the first line is ignored, if there is no non-whitespace text following the `"`.
+Standard JSON escape sequences are supported.
+In addition, escape sequences like `\]` and `\ ` may be used to indicate that the next character, otherwise special to LWON, is to be taken literally.
+A backslash `\` at the end of the line means to ignore the newline.
+A newline is interpreted as the standard newline sequence on the current machine.

+### Dictionaries

+Dictionaries are internally an ordered list of key-value pairs, with the ordering as specified in the input.
+Querying a dictionary key with a given key returns a list of associated values, in the input order.
+Repeated keys do not have to occur sequentially in the input.

+Empty values are allowed but must be specified as long strings: `""`.

 ### Arrays